The Battle of Pleasant Hill

 Text-to-speech Audio

-The following morning, now having been reinforced from casualties suffered at the Battle of Mansfield, Taylor began marching towards Pleasant Hill to take care of their unfinished business.
-The Rebels would actually begin their attack around 5:00pm after resting for a few hours.
-Taylor would send his men up the Union's middle while he focused on the right side (he figured this would be the Union escape route), sending Brig.
+The following morning, having been reinforced from casualties suffered at the Battle of Mansfield, Taylor began marching towards Pleasant Hill with plans to attack United States forces.
+The Confederates began their attack around 5:00pm after resting for a few hours.
+Taylor sent his men up the Union's middle while he focused on the right side (he figured this would be the Union escape route), sending Brig.
 Gen. Thomas J. Churchill to the left flank.
 When the attack on the left flank being successful, Churchill sent his men ahead in hopes of attacking from behind.
 This proved unsuccessful as the Union troops were rested and recognized the threat before it hit them.
 Banks then withdrew his men from the area before any further escalation of conflict occurred, taking a strategic victory rather than a bloody draw.

 As a result of both the Battle of Mansfield and the Battle of Pleasant Hill, Banks decided against continuing his goal of taking Shreveport.
 Taylor requested reinforcements in the hopes of catching up to Banks, but was denied by his superior, Maj.
 Gen. Edmund Kirby Smith, in the hopes of countering Union Maj.
 Gen. Frederick Steele from a nearby encounter.
-The Red River Campaign concluded shortly after the end of Pleasant Hill as it was seen as ill-advised endeavor.
+The Red River Campaign concluded shortly after the end of Pleasant Hill and was one of a few significant Confederate victories in 1864.

 The Civil War itself dragged on another year, leaving the South in destruction and disarray.
 Taylor did manage to provide somewhat of a victory to his men and their families at Mansfield before the "defeat" at Pleasant Hill.
 Those around the town of Pleasant Hill still feel a sense of honor for their ancestors for continuing the fight when it seemed like there was none at all for the Rebels of U.S. history.